Pharmaceutical Sciences, BSc Hons

 About the course team

 Welcome to our pharmaceutical science course.
 When you join us, you'll be taught by an experienced team whose expertise and knowledge closely reflects the modules of this course.
 The team includes senior academics, professional practitioners with industry experience, lab technicians, and external experts who provide guest lectures on some modules.
 Our PhD researchers also offer lab support, which our undergraduate students find very useful.
-Our teaching is research informed and over 65% of our teaching team holds a formal teaching qualification (a number that is growing annually).Come and visit us

 Next Open Days